 Wealth Managers, like doctors, must “first do no harm”.
 They must first protect assets and keep them safe.

 Then Wealth Managers, must grow that wealth.
-Our Round Table is about how to grow wealth.
 Growing assets is not a scale game, it is all about the mix of talent, insight and discipline, but protecting assets is a scale game.
 That list above is not something a small firm can do.

 So we see a value chain forming with big players offering the data/asset protection at scale to smaller, agile firms innovating in asset/manager selection.
 That value chain is changing as we enter the cyber asset world with assets stored on distributed ledgers.